weidongli20/ERC-20-PupperCoin/README.md

 It is required to enable refunds if the crowdsale is successful and the goal is met, which is to raise a maximum of 300 Ether.
 The crowdsale will run for 24 weeks.

-Will need to create an ERC20 token that will be minted through a `Crowdsale` contract that can be leveraged from the OpenZeppelin Solidity library.
+It will need to create an ERC20 token that will be minted through a `Crowdsale` contract that can be leveraged from the OpenZeppelin Solidity library.

 This crowdsale contract will manage the entire process, allowing users to send ETH and get back PUP (PupperCoin).
 This contract will mint the tokens automatically and distribute them to buyers in one transaction.

 It will need to inherit `Crowdsale`, `CappedCrowdsale`, `TimedCrowdsale`, `RefundableCrowdsale`, and `MintedCrowdsale`.

-Will conduct the crowdsale on the Kovan or Ropsten testnet in order to get a real-world pre-production test in.
+It will conduct the crowdsale on the a testnet in order to get a real-world pre-production test in.

 ## Instructions